 Usually packages are set-up differently, but you can still expect them to fall in the same range as what I outlined above.
-They are structured to include more domains however, and maybe even a revenue share if any clients move to their own access and contract with the SEO platform directly.
+They are structured to include more domains however, and maybe even a revenue share if any clients move to their own access and contract with the software directly.

 Still, the same inclusions or exclusions of the features and capabilities apply.

 One of the main watch-outs here for agencies: make sure you can customize dashboards, have endless reporting, and automate this EASILY.
 The biggest success with agencies using an SEO platform is the time they save and increased productivity.
 They have to constantly report and update their clients.
 Spreadsheets and manual reporting doesn’t cut it when you want to grow your client base.
 Use your SEO talent for what you hired them for - SEO - not tedious data collection and being an Excel jockey.

 A lot of the investment from the provider is upfront - the onboarding, training, and the time Client Success teams put into the relationship to ensure adoption of the platform throughout your organization, and within the SEO and content marketing teams.
 Most SEO tools are software only, it’s all online, figure-it-out-yourself training, with some online call-center type support.